( W A & J S Meeuws )

 Unique collection of theses dating from the 16th to the 20th century.
 So far 376 titles have been described here, approximately 150 more are still to be listed.
 Subjects: Classical antiquity, theology, history, zoology, botany, physics, chemistry.
 The majority are in the medical field.

-TO BE AUCTIONED at Dominc Winter's science sale in early 2019
+TO BE AUCTIONED at Dominc Winter's science sale during 2019

 Dekesel, Christian E. & Yvette